BreeeZe/rpos/README.md

 - Add MJPEG
 - Support USB cameras with the Pi's Hardware H264 encoder (OMX) (see https://github.com/mpromonet/v4l2tools)
 - Implement more ONVIF calls (PTZ Abs Position, Events, Analytics)
-- Test with ONVIF's own test tools (need a sponsor for this)
+- Test with ONVIF's own test tools (need a sponsor for this as we do not have funds to buy it)
 - Add GPIO digital input
 - and more...